 October 1994 The Murata Environmental Committee is established as an advisory organ for top management to devise strategies for global environmental preservation.

 January 1995 A special sub-committee is established as the lower branch of the Environmental Committee to carry out planning and drafting of documents classified by individual theme.

 May 1995 The Murata Environmental Charter is adopted.

 May 1995 The Environmental Management Department is established in the head office as a body dedicated to promoting global environmental preservation.

 May 2001 The Murata Environmental Charter is revised.

-See pages 5-6.
+Environmental Management System

+We have developed and maintained an environmental management system as part of the plan to promote the Murata Environmental Charter.

+• The international standard for environmental management systems (ISO 14001)

+A total of 25 of the Company's production sites, both domestic and international, have acquired registration of ISO 14001 certification.

+· Internal environmental audit

+The Company has undertaken a four-pronged audit of internal operations, including an internal audit by plants, an audit by the Environmental Management Department of the head office, an inspection by the auditor, and an audit by the ISO 14001 certification body.

-[Dealing with Environmental Risk]
+Dealing with Environmental Risk

 Since 1995, we have been taking initiatives to avoid the possibility of any chemical substances permeating soil and groundwater, including moving storage tanks from below ground to above ground; moving underground plumbing overhead; and adopting voluntary standards for coatings to prevent permeation.
-We are taking steps to adapt to this voluntary standard, and as of the fiscal 2001 we have
+In fiscal 2002, Murata completed all steps required in order to comply with this voluntary standard.